Elias6970/musicPdfManager/README.md

 # TODO
-`If you try to reclassify a piece, the window gives you the option to reclassify it` `Add the option to make prefabs for selecting scores like x1 0boe,x2 flute,x4 clarinet, etc. And its name is wood wind`
+`If you try to reclassify a piece, the window gives you the option to reclassify it`

+`Add the option to make prefabs for selecting scores like x1 0boe,x2 flute,x4 clarinet, etc. And its name is wood wind`

+`Make a checkbox in selection window to show only pieces that are in the pyshical archive`

+`Make the preview for the actual selected pdf in selection window`

+`Translate the line 75 of Dossier class(printer file) which is showed when you create the dossier`

+`Set a label in classify window that shows the name of the previous intrument classified`

+`Maybe we can add a window that shows all the instruments selected  when you finish a piece in classify window`

 `Implement a tool for getting logs to detect future errors`